Pelvic Floor Physical Therapy

 |---|---|

-![]() We have your child be involved in the decision-making process. | ![]() We feel that it is crucial that your child bonds with our pelvic floor physical therapist. |
+![]() We try our best to make your child feel comfortable | ![]() We feel that it is crucial that your child bonds with our pelvic floor physical therapist |

-Our goal is a happy family.
+Your therapist's goal is a happy family.

 ![]() | ![]() |